 This keto pizza recipe is always a crowd-pleaser.
 It is cheesy, full of flavor, and will satisfy all of your pizza cravings.

+The toppings I decided to put on my perfect pizza are all keto-friendly.
+So feel free to follow my lead.
 It starts with a keto pizza crust made of cauliflower, cheese, and seasonings.
 Then that low carb pizza crust is topped with:

 - Melted cheese